Biden honors US war dead with a cemetery visit ending a French trip that served as a rebuke to Trump

 “These soldiers were heroes, just as every American who has served this nation,” Biden said.
 “Believing otherwise, that alone is disqualifying for someone to seek this office."

-Biden ignored a direct question about Trump at the cemetery.
+Biden ignored a direct question about Trump at the cemetery but said it was important to visit the hallowed ground.
 “The idea that I would come to Normandy and not make the short trip here to pay tribute," he added, his voice trailing off as if to express disbelief.

 Maura Sullivan, a former Marine officer who served on the American Battle Monuments Commission under President Barack Obama, said Biden's visit would “set the example, and do what a president should do.”
 Now an official with the New Hampshire Democratic Party, Sullivan said that “voters can draw their own conclusions” from that.